Hotel Xcaret Arte vs Hotel Xcaret Mexico: Which is better? (2023)

 Trust me, you’ll be blown away by the expansive buffets and variety of dining options available at each resort.
 I’m usually not a fan of buffets but the Xcaret buffets are next level!

-Hotel Xcaret offers the Mercado de la Merced as the main buffet restaurant, which is impressive, but not quite as large as Hotel Xcaret Arte’s Mercado de San Juan buffet.
+Hotel Xcaret offers the Mercado de la Merced as the main buffet restaurant, which is impressive, but not as large as Hotel Xcaret Arte’s Mercado de San Juan buffet.

 Here’s a break-down of the dining options at each resort: